mre/prettyprint/README.md

 printer.string_with_header(example, "fib.rb")?;
 ```

+"What!?
+It can also print strings, Matthias?
+That's insane."
+It's true.
+You're welcome.

-## Why?
+## But why?

 [`syntect`](https://github.com/trishume/syntect/) is a great package for highlighting text.
-When writing a command-line tool that prints text however, you might be looking for some more functionality.
-This includes the following:
+When writing a command-line tool that prints text however, you might be looking for some additional functionality.

 * Line numbers
 * More built-in color-themes
 * Automatic pagination
-* Printing the filename at the top
 * Proper terminal handling
 * Showing non-printable characters
+* File headers
 * Windows support

 `prettyprint` offers all of this in one crate.

+## Known limitations

+* Doesn't run on `no-std` targets.
+I don't plan to support those.

 ## Credits

 `prettyprint` is simply a fork of [`bat`](https://github.com/sharkdp/bat/), with some functionality stripped out and bundled up as a library.
+I built it, because [I needed it](https://github.com/sharkdp/bat/issues/423) for [cargo-inspect](https://github.com/mre/cargo-inspect/).
 All credits go to the original authors.